So then I went to Germany - First stop was Nuremberg

 Before I went there, all I knew about Nuremberg was that it was the headquarters for the Nazi propaganda machine and that they held the trials there afterwards.

 The next day I went out and looked around the town - starting with the castle at the top of the hill.
 Its a very impressive structure, with extra walls added in the 15th century to deal with the threat of cannons.
-The castle (and town) were very important within the empire of Charlemagne and then later through most of the medieval times.
+The castle (and town) were very important within the empire of

 The postcards from Germany (see earlier post) are all from Nuremberg.